OpenLandContracts.org: A Database of Publicly Available Land, Agriculture and Forestry Contracts

 The database is continuously updated with contracts; if you are aware of publicly available land, agriculture, or forestry contracts, we would be grateful to be notified.

 OpenLandContracts.org is supported by the UK Department for International Development.
-It is a joint project of CCSI and the World Bank, and an expansion of ResourceContracts.org, a database of publicly available oil, gas and mining contracts, developed by CCSI, the World Bank, and the Natural Resource Governance Institute.
+It is a sister site to ResourceContracts.org, a database of publicly available oil, gas and mining contracts, developed by CCSI, the World Bank, and the Natural Resource Governance Institute.

 OpenLandContracts Mini-Grants Recipients